3 refreshing summer rolls you need to make asap!

 Refrigerate the rolls for 30 minutes.
 Pair the banh mi rolls with a side of chili dipping sauce to serve!

-This vegetarian-friendly combo is refreshing and surprisingly filling.
+THE VEGGIE ROLL This vegetarian-friendly combo is refreshing and surprisingly filling.
 Couple with the spicy chili sauce and consider the days of your sad desk lunch over!

 - 2 medium carrots, thinly sliced